 As if to drive home how not-alive it was, Byron Saxton remarked, “I think it’s alive”.
 Normally, such an observation about a pet that had twice bitten its owner would be so obvious as to border on idiotic.

-If the fake spider had instead been a dog dressed up as spider, it would have no less scary (and much cuter).
+If the fake spider had instead been a dog dressed up as spider, it would have been no less scary (and much cuter).

 But this couldn’t be it, right?
 Nearly four months of teases just to pay it off with a fake tarantula?
 Rowan didn’t think so.
 Trying to salvage the disappointing reveal, Rowan pitched the idea that there wasn’t one particular thing in the cage, but that whoever looked inside would see his biggest fear.